brentlintner/linus/TRACKER.md

 ## Current

+* Formatting files issues
+    * Ensure files are indented correctly etc, maybe add them to the examples?
+    * Ensure no ```java gets added, maybe put two sentences below each other
+    * Using parts wrong issue?
+Might have not been an issue, but need to clarify because it got really confused (long context window? experimental model issue?)
+    * Clarify parts are not for multi steps in changing files, only to break it up because it makes it easier for me to parse it, instead use versions for that.
+    * Rename Part to Chunk?
 * Bug: Each file part is immediately written to the file (should be batched?)
 * Turn down temperature for more focused responses, maybe helps wrapping?
 (SET TO 0.4 to 0.6)
 * As the model produces the output, the library can monitor the token count live (show in status if verbose)
     * Log token metadata on each response (usage_metadata=GenerateContentResponseUsageMetadata)
 * Print Linus is coding file, typing etc
+* If a PROJECT.md exists, pull that into the prompt (right near the top)
+  * Create one for this project to test out
+  * Have defaults as well
+    * ex: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)

 ## Backlog